 Guides & Videos on Making e-Juice

 Nicotine needs to be used with extreme caution.
 Please keep locked away from all children, pets and other adults.
-It is preferable to have had previous experience with Flavour Doublers prior to getting started with DIY mixing.
+It is preferable to have had previous experience with Flavour Doublers prior to getting started.
 More on this below.

 Although I’ll make some important points, if you would rather skip all the text, you can jump to the videos instead –